tayhalll12c/ConfigureAD/README.md

 <img src="https://i.imgur.com/3PgHUgF.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-We will resolve this by navigating to advanced settings in Firewall configurations.
+We will resolve this by navigating to advanced settings in the Firewall configurations of DC-1.
 </p>
 <br />